The Black Squirrel Home And Garden Walk

 As you walked through the abundant flora leading up to the front verandah at the Bearce House, you caught a whiff of a note of chocolate.

 The fragrance drew you in as you wondered where this hint of hot cocoa could come from.
 Was someone brewing a pot of hot chocolate?
 Upon further examination, a delicate aroma came from Organic Cocoa Mulch in the flower beds.
-What an added benefit to the mulch, which contains nitrogen, phosphate, and potash with a pH of 5.8… it adds several nutrients to the soil creating additional nourishment for plants… also happens to enhance the aroma along with the floral notes of the flowers themselves.
+What an added benefit to the mulch, which contains nitrogen, phosphate, and potash with a pH of 5.8… it adds several nutrients to the soil, creating additional nourishment for plants.
+It also happens to enhance the aroma along with the floral notes of the flowers themselves.
 Kudos!

-The Bearce House was and still is a two-family residence, upper and lower, with two front porches.
+The Bearce House was and still is a two-family, upper and lower, with two front porches.
 The information provided states, “It is a good example of a two-story Craftsman residence with a hipped roof.
 A ‘hipped’ roof refers to one that is designed so that all sides of the roof slope downward towards the walls without any gable.
 A hipped roof can look like a little cap placed on the walls.
 The facade is an open, full-width, two-tiered porch with open wooden rails.
 S. W. Bearce originally built it, and its color scheme has not changed since 1921.

 A profuse arrangement behind the garden gate of the Castor Bean Plant,